 Fad foods come and go, but one substance that continues to gain traction is MCT oil.
 Look around in health stores today, and you’re likely to see multiple products raving that they contain this metabolism-boosting superfood.

 But what is MCT oil, and will it make a difference for your health?
-Here are the things you need to know about MCT oil to decide whether you should add some to your diet.
+Below we talk all about MCT oil so you can decide whether you should add some to your diet.

 What is MCT Oil?

 More than just a buzzword in the health world, MCT (medium chain triglyceride) oil is one of the most bioavailable forms of energy in the world today.
 These natural fat sources create ketones that generate thermogenic effects for your body.